Siemens Energy Weighs Factory Closures and Outsourcing in Bid to Revive Wind Turbine Business

 Additional details regarding the restructuring plan are anticipated to be unveiled in November during Siemens Energy's annual results release and capital markets day.
 It's crucial to note that final decisions have not yet been made, and the restructuring program may undergo further adjustments.

 Siemens Energy has already incurred substantial charges of €2.2 billion ($2.3 billion) related to quality issues, which encompass defects in rotor blades and faulty gears in newer onshore wind turbines.
-Siemens Gamesa, known as the world's largest manufacturer of offshore wind turbines, operates across 79 sites globally, encompassing sales and service offices, and development centers, and 15 factories dedicated to blade and nacelle production.
+Siemens Gamesa, known as the world's largest manufacturer of offshore wind turbines, operates across 79 sites globally, encompassing sales and service offices, centers, and 15 factories dedicated to blade and nacelle production.

 As part of its strategy, Siemens Gamesa may consider the closure or temporary suspension of certain sites, particularly those involved in producing components that can be manufactured more cost-effectively by external suppliers.

 The challenges faced by Siemens Gamesa underscore the repercussions of short production cycles within the industry, which can compromise quality standards.
-While Siemens Energy's issues have drawn criticism from anchor investor Siemens AG, changes in management or activist funds have not yet been implemented.
+While Siemens Energy's issues have drawn criticism from anchor investor Siemens AG, changes in or activist funds have not yet been implemented.